VijayNiles/agentcore-runtime-pr-deployment-demo/README.md

 AWS designed AgentCore Runtime with **scale and iteration velocity** in mind:

-1. **1,000 runtimes = room to grow** - You can create hundreds of runtimes without hitting quotas
+1. **1,000 agents = room to grow** - You can create hundreds of agent runtimes without hitting quotas
-2. **1,000 versions per runtime** - Encourages rapid iteration; inactive versions cleaned up after 45 days
+2. **1,000 versions per agent** - Encourages rapid iteration; inactive versions cleaned up after 45 days
 3. **Serverless economics** - Pay-per-use model makes ephemeral runtimes cost-effective
 4. **Immutable versions** - Each code update creates a permanent, rollback-able snapshot
+5. **Active session workloads** - The primary scaling factor is concurrent active sessions (1,000 in US East/West, 500 in other regions), not the number of agent runtimes

 This is fundamentally different from traditional infrastructure.
 You're not managing "servers" - you're managing **logical agents** with **immutable version snapshots** and **traffic-routing endpoints**.